Delaware North: Yosemite National Park

 Delaware North Companies, having lost the contract to run the concessions at Yosemite to Aramark in 2015, claimed that the names of many historic sites within Yosemite actually belong to them, and not to the United States Government.
 The site names include Curry Village, Ahwahnee Lodge, Wawona Hotel, Half Dome, and the name of the park itself, Yosemite National Park.
-The result has been a public relations nightmare for DNC, including calls for boycott of its concessions at other sites.
+DNC faced significant opposition from the public, including calls for boycott of its concessions at other sites.

 Delaware North sued the National Park Service in the United States Court of Claims for breach of contract.
 The lawsuit was settled in July 2019, with Aramark and the Park Service paying Delaware North a total of $12 million in exchange for the trademarks and tangible assets.

 In 2017, Delaware North was mentioned as the defendant in Kerr vs. Delaware North Companies, Inc. et al. Kerr alleges sexual misconduct while employed by Delaware North in Yosemite National Park.
 Among remarks in the legal document, the culture alluded that:

-Delaware North sought for dismissal, but the case was remanded to the Supreme Court on grounds that the alleged incident occurred on federal land and Delaware North's argument for dismissal "missed the mark".
+Delaware North sought for dismissal, but the case was remanded to the Superior Court on grounds that the alleged incident occurred on federal land and Delaware North's argument for dismissal "missed the mark".